 An individual may participate as PI, co-PI, or senior personnel in no more than one proposal submitted in response to this solicitation.
-In the event that an individual exceeds this limit, the first proposal received within the limits will be accepted based on the earliest date and time of proposal submission (i.e., the first proposal received will be accepted and the remainder will be returned without review).
+In the event that an individual exceeds these limits, the first proposal received will be accepted based on the earliest date and time of proposal submission.
 No exceptions will be made.

-This limit on the number of proposals per PI, co-PI, or senior personnel applies only to this NSF/Intel Partnership on Foundational Microarchitecture Research (FoMR) program solicitation.
+This limit on the number of proposals per PI, co-PI or Senior Personnel applies only to this NSF/Intel Partnership on Machine Learning for Wireless Networking Systems program solicitation.